 - Present evidence and witnesses on your own behalf.

 Although you can represent yourself at the DMV hearing, proceeding without an attorney is not recommended.
 The issues at the hearing are quite technical.
 An Orange County DMV hearing lawyer will be able to expose any errors the police made in arresting and testing you, which could result in saving your driving privileges.
 Even if the DMV does suspend your license, your attorney will learn important information at the hearing that can help defend you against criminal DUI charges.

 If you have been arrested for an Orange County DUI, don’t delay seeking legal help.
 You do not want to miss the 10 day deadline for requesting a DMV hearing.
-For a free consultation, please contact the Orange County DMV hearing attorneys at Coffey and Coffey by phoning (800) 706-7888 today.
+For a free consultation, please contact the Orange County DMV hearing attorneys at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawby phoning (800) 706-7888 today.